bcgov/eba-guide/_pages/index.md

 * Delivering a more easily-consumable framework
 * Identifying enablers for digital government
-* Communicating an EBA engagement approach that strengthens alignment to strategic goals, provides guidance for success, and gathers feedback on itself.
+* Communicating an EBA engagement approach that strengthens alignment to strategic goals, providing guidance for success, and
+* gathering feedback on the framework and the engagement approach.

 “The Blueprint,” as it is known, and EBA Engagement Approach will provide benefits to government by:

 * Guiding the evolution of digital enablers
 * Facilitating collaboration across service areas
 * Assisting in the prioritization of service initiatives, and
-* Identifying opportunities to leverage corporate enablers
+* Identifying opportunities to leverage corporate enablers.